 When the Pendleton School District makes the decision to delay or close schools during inclement weather conditions, the decision isn’t made lightly.
-It’s a team effort between District administrators and MidColumbia Bus Company.
+It’s a team effort between district administrators and Mid Columbia Bus Company.
 Safety of students is the most important factor.

-Once a decision has been made, school administrators are contacted, and a message goes out via School Messenger to noti fy staff and parents by phone of the delay or closure.
-The District posts the information by 6 a.m. on its Web site, as well as posting on Twitter and Facebook pages to notify students and parents.
+Once a decision is made, school administrators are contacted and a message is sent via School Messenger to notify staff and parents of the delay or closure.
+The district posts the information by 6 AM on its website and Facebook page as well.
 Local media also are notified to help get the word out.

 The decision to delay or close school is taken seriously.
 MidCo and school officials factor in student safety both to and from bus stops during inclement weather conditions, as well as potential traffic issues on roadways.
 In addition, MidCo weighs the risks of accidents and injuries to bus drivers and students during winter conditions.
 Safety of students and bus drivers is the number one factor in making these decisions.